 How Do You Know When You Need An Opiate Detox?

-That’s easily answered: When YOU are ready!
-For people who use prescription opiate medications prescribed for pain, it isn’t always obvious when you have crossed the line into abuse and addiction.
+That’s quickly answered: When YOU are ready!
+For people who use prescription opiate medications prescribed for pain, it isn’t always obvious when you have crossed the line between abuse and addiction.

 What Helps When Detoxing from Opiates?